bilowik/sss-rs/README.md

 # sss-rs
 [![Build Status](https://travis-ci.com/bilowik/sss-rs.svg?branch=master)](https://travis-ci.com/bilowik/sss-rs)

-A purely functional (as in, working) and likely inefficient implementation of Shamir Secret Sharing in Rust
+A purely functional (as in, working) and likely inefficient implementation of a Secret Sharing Scheme in Rust

 Not intended to be used in production code.